pytest-dev/pytest-mock/README.rst

 pytest-mock
 ===========

-This plugin installs a ``mock`` fixture which is a thin-wrapper around the patching API provided by the excellent `mock <http://pypi.python.org/pypi/mock>`_ package, but with the benefit of not having to worry about undoing patches at the end of a test:
+This plugin installs a ``mocker`` fixture which is a thin-wrapper around the patching API provided by the excellent `mock <http://pypi.python.org/pypi/mock>`_ package, but with the benefit of not having to worry about undoing patches at the end of a test: